-- (a) Based on the audit procedures carried on by us and as per the information and explanations given to us, the Company has not granted any loans to subsidiaries and other than subsidiaries during the year. - (b) According to the information and explanations given to us and based on the audit procedures conducted by us, the company has not made any investments, guarantees provided, security given to any of the parties mentioned above.
-Hence the reporting under 3(iii) (b) of the Order is not applicable. - (c) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the company has not granted any loan.
-Hence the reporting under 3(iii) (c) of the Order is not applicable. - (d) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the company has not granted any loan.
-Hence the reporting under 3(iii) (d) of the Order is not applicable. - (e) According to the information and explanations given to us and on the basis of our examination of the records of the Company, there is no loan given falling due during the year, which has been renewed or extended or fresh loans given to settle the overdues of existing loans given to the same party. - (f) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not given any loans either repayable on demand or without specifying any terms or period of repayment. - (iv) In our opinion and According to the information and explanations provided to us, the Company has not granted any loans or provided any guarantees or security to the parties covered under Section 185 and 186 of the Act and therefore, the provisions of clause (iv) of the Order are not applicable to the Company. - (v) The Company has not accepted any deposits or amounts which are deemed to be deposits from the public.
+- (b) According to the information and explanations given to us and based on the audit procedures conducted by us, in our opinion the granted loans and the terms and conditions of the loan granted during the year are, prima facie, not prejudicial to the interest of the Company. - (C) According to the information and explanations given to us and on the basis of our examination of the records of the Company, in the case of loans given there is nostipulation of schedule of repayment of principal and payment of interest. - (d) According to the information and explanations given to us and on the basis of our examination of the records of the Company, there is no overdue amount for more than ninety days in respect of loans given.
+Further, the Company has not given any advances in the nature of loans to any party during the year. - (e) According to the information and explanations given to us and on the basis of our examination of the records of the Company, there is no loan given fallingdue during the year, which has been renewed or extended or fresh loans given to settle the overdues of existing loans given to the same party. - (f) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not given any loans either repayable on demand or without specifying any terms or period of repayment. - (iv) In our opinion and According to the information and explanations provided to us, the Company has not granted any loans or provided any guarantees or security to the parties covered under Section 185 and 186 of the Act and therefore, the provisions of clause (iv) of the Order are not applicable to the Company. - (V) The Company has not accepted any deposits or amounts which are deemed to be deposits from the public.
 Accordingly, clause 3(v) of the Order is not applicable to the Company. - (vi) The maintenance of cost records has not been specified by the Central Government under sub-section (1) of section 148 of the Companies Act, 2013 for the business activities carried out by the Company.
-Hence, reporting under clause (vi) of the Order is not applicable to the Company. - (vii) (a) According to the information and explanations given to us, the Company is generally regular in depositing with appropriate authorities undisputed statutory dues including Provident fund, Income-tax, Goods and Services tax, Duty of Custom, Duty of Excise, and Other Statutory Dues applicable to it.
-And no undisputed amounts payable in respect of Provident fund, Income-tax, Goods and Service tax, Duty of custom, Duty of excise, Cess and Other Statutory Dues were outstanding, at the year end, for a period of more than six months from the date they became payable.
+Hence, reporting under clause (vi) of the Order is not applicable to the Company.

+102, BWing, Lake Florence, Phasel, AdiShankaracharya Marg, Powai, Mumbai - 400076 Maharashtra India Email: auditpdd@gmail.com 🌌 (vii) (a) According to the information and explanations given to us, the Company is generally regular in depositing with appropriate authorities undisputed statutory dues including Provident fund, Income-tax, Goods and Services tax, Duty of

+Custom, Duty of Excise, and Other Statutory Dues applicable to it.
+And no undisputed amounts payable in respect of Provident fund, Income-tax, Goods and Service tax, Duty of custom, Duty of excise, Cess and Other Statutory Dues wereoutstanding, at the year end, for a period of more than six months from the datethey became payable.